LunarVim/bigfile.nvim/README.md

 ```

 ### Integrate it with your config

-Some features need manual configuration
+Some features may need manual configuration

 - Treesitter

+  Manual configuration needed only if you're seting `highlight.disable` in treesitter's config

   Add a check to highlight.disable in treesitter's config: